Smallpox in Australia: Overview

+Outbreaks

 Outbreak of 1789

-This disease swiftly inflicted a huge toll on the local Eora population of Aborigines, causing most of those not infected to flee the region.
-The epidemic probably began in March 1789, and “subsided by early May”.
-Early in April 1789, British observers noticed the sudden disappearance of the "native canoes" from the Harbour's many coves, investigated, and described the pitiable conditions of the sick or dying Aborigines they discovered there.
+This disease swiftly inflicted a huge toll on the local Eora population of Aboriginals, causing most of those not infected to flee the region.
+The epidemic probably began in March 1789, and "subsided by early May".
+Early in April 1789, British observers noticed the sudden disappearance of the "native canoes" from the Harbour's many coves, investigated, and described the pitiable conditions of the sick or dying Aboriginal persons they discovered there.

-The naval officer William Bradley who sailed into Sydney on 9 May 1789 was shocked by the "havoc".
-He noted that some of those abandoned in rock shelters seemed to have died of thirst while too sick to seek water, and that children had often perished beside a dead parent.
-Another naval officer John Hunter agreed that thirst or hunger had increased the mortality of sufferers “immediately deserted by their friends and left to perish in their helpless situation for want of sustenance.”
-Judy Campbell in her 2002 book Invisible Invaders summed up that the disease’s initial impact in 1789 “was especially severe because of shock, flight, and fear, as well as the virus itself.”
-Bradley, unlike Tench, thought it an open question whether the Aborigines were previously "strangers" to smallpox, while Lieutenant King in his journal was sure they were not; and this has remained a point of contention among historians.
-Most point to the lack of visible scarring at first contact; but some, including Robert Barnes and Alan Frost, feel that since three observers, King, Hunter and Collins "demonstrated that the Aborigines had a name for it", the disease was more likely a pre-existing, if infrequent, visitor.
+The naval officer William Bradley who sailed into Sydney on 9 May 1789 was shocked, noting that some of those abandoned in rock shelters seemed to have died of thirst while too sick to seek water, and that children had often perished beside a dead parent.
+Another naval officer John Hunter agreed that thirst or hunger had increased the mortality of sufferers "immediately deserted by their friends and left to perish in their helpless situation for want of sustenance".
+Judy Campbell in her 2002 book Invisible Invaders summed up that the disease's initial impact in 1789 "was especially severe because of shock, flight, and fear, as well as the virus itself".
+Bradley, unlike Tench, thought it an open question whether the Aboriginal peoples were previously "strangers" to smallpox, while Lieutenant King in his journal was sure they were not; and this has remained a point of contention among historians.
+Most point to the lack of visible scarring at first contact; but some, including Robert Barnes and Alan Frost, feel that since three observers, King, Hunter and Collins "demonstrated that the Aboriginals had a name for it", the disease was more likely a pre-existing, if infrequent, visitor.

-The precise proportion of Aborigines that perished is difficult to determine, though Governor Phillip estimated that perhaps half had died; and the Aborigine Bennelong also believed that half the Eora in the Sydney district had died.
-After a few weeks the canoes returned, and 20 were seen passing Sydney Cove on 2 June 1789; but Phillip’s expeditions in subsequent months showed him that the disease, if it began near Sydney, had rapidly moved on to nearby Aboriginal tribes or populations.
+The precise proportion of Aboriginal peoples that perished is difficult to determine, though Governor Phillip estimated that perhaps half had died; and the Aboriginal Bennelong also believed that half the Eora in the Sydney district had died.
+After a few weeks the canoes returned, and 20 were seen passing Sydney Cove on 2 June 1789; but Phillip's expeditions in subsequent months showed him that the disease, if it began near Sydney, had rapidly moved on to nearby Aboriginal populations.